lff0305/apollo_chart/README.md

 - uat
 - prod

-The following services will be created
+The following services will be created:

 | pod name | usage | notes |